YangPiCui/RainbowPiano/README.md

 # RainbowPiano
-When piano was first invented, they could only afford the colors black and white...
+When piano was first invented in the 1700s, they could only afford two colors - black and white.
-But now we can afford to rainbow-color all the keys, and evenly space them!
+But now we can rainbow-color all the keys, and evenly space them!

 ![](images_github/evenly_spaced_keys.jpg)
 ![](images_github/lower_keys_only.jpg)